Logo written stop rape now

 • Use of digital surveillance and manipulation to influence behaviour and control populations

 c.
-Who is vulnerable to CRSV?
+Who is vulnerable to TFGBV ?

-Those particularly vulnerable to TFCRSV include:
+Those particularly vulnerable to TFGBV include:

 • Women in public life, human rights defenders, activists, journalists and lawmakers, who face increased rates of violence as a result of their work.
 (UN Women).
 UNESCO has reported that 73 percent of women journalists experienced online violence in the course of their professional lives.
 (UNESCO).
+Unlike men in prominent positions, who are targeted primarily for their policies, women are more often subjected to abuse because of their gender, appearance, and their choice to go beyond traditional gender roles.
+(Rutgers)

 a.
 Technology-Facilitated Trafficking in Persons